Sweet DIY Gift Ideas + Cut Shrinky Dinks with Cricut

 You can also add a material after you’ve got your design ready to print.
 When you click the green “make it” button the interface guides you through the cutting steps, and it will prompt you to select a material.
 Click the “View All” link on top right, then scroll to the bottom and click the “Add New Material” button.
 Here are the settings to use:

-I used the Heavy Grip Cricut Cutting Mat (the purple one in this pack) for this project because the shrinky has to get cut six times and you want it to stay put!
+I used the Cricut Heavy / Strong Grip Cutting Mat (the purple one in this pack) for this project because the shrinky has to get cut six times and you don’t want it to move at all!

 How to cut Shrinky Dinks with Cricut via @PagingSupermom